darintern/tinderClone/README.md

 Aug, 8, 2019  ------ Plan for today is to make people nearby me scene and fix some bugs.

 Aug, 9, 2019  ------ Plan for today is to finish people nearby me scene, cus yesterday i was thinking about its logic and realized.
 So Ready, Steady, Go !!!

+Aug, 10, 2019  ------ Plan for today is People nearby Me in Map and User Detail View.
+And may be social authentication if there's time !!!